hygull/research/maths/calculating_squares_of_ends_at_5.md

 ### Parameters

-N : Number whose square is to be calculated
+N : Number(integer) whose square is to be calculated

 u : unit digit